September in the Alps

 Day 5

-Today we’ll pick a run around the Champéry region, at the end of the bucolic farming valley of Val d’Illiez.
-We’ll run under the snow-covered peaks of the Dents-du-Midi, perhaps stopping for lunch or café au lait at a local mountain cafe.
-An optional lift out of Champéry is possible this day if the climbing legs are tired!
+Today we’ll pick a run around the Champéry region, at the end of the bucolic farming valley of Val d’Illiez, and under the snow-covered peaks of the Dents-du-Midi.

 Day 6

 Today is race day!
-You’ll have the choice of running the full DDM Trail, take part in the relay, or enjoy cheering on the runners from Champéry or at a mountain hut or cafe.
-You can read more about the DDM experience via the Run the Alps blog.
+You’ll have the choice of running the full DDM Trail, taking part in the relay, or enjoy cheering on the runners.

 Day 7